 Lynn Taylor: Reading Services Manager, Change, Grow, Live

 Lynn Taylor is the Services Manager for Change Grow Live’s Recovery Service in Reading.
-With over twenty-four years of experience in the social care sector she has worked within Mental Health, Learning Disability, Homelessness and Substance Misuse services.
-Lynn has also volunteered with the Welfare Service at Reading Festival for the last 7 years.
+With twenty-six years of experience in the social care sector she has worked within Mental Health, Learning Disability, Homelessness and Substance Misuse services.
+Lynn has also volunteered with the Welfare Service at Reading Festival for the last 9 years.